Samfisheryu/samfisheryu.github.io/_pages/misc.md

 {% include base_path %}

-Despite joking that I'm a part-time PhD student and a professional racer, I really do spend a good chunk of my time on the track.
-I've been hitting track days for a few years now and I'm eyeing time attack events down the road.
-Lately, I've been racing with the advanced group at MassTuning and even stepping in as an instructor from time to time
+Although I often joke about being a part-time PhD student and a professional racer, I genuinely spend a significant amount of time on the track.
+I’ve been participating in track days for several years and am looking forward to competing in time attack events in the future

 My Car --- Xiao Hei
 ======